-The purpose of this course is to better understand business reasons for using new technologies such as cloud computing, develop enterprise architecture skills for emerging technologies including Machine Learning, Cloud, IoT, and learning how to select most appropriate architectures for advanced applications.
+The purpose of this course is to better understand business reasons for using new technologies such as cloud computing.
+As well as developing enterprise architecture skills for emerging technologies including Machine Learning, Cloud, IoT, and learning how to select most appropriate architectures for advanced applications.

-The goal of this course is to provide an overview of system hardening for North American utilities, including all of the information needed to develop a hardening strategy, select hardening tactics, and design a system hardening plan that has a high likelihood of receiving favorable cost recovery treatment by regulators.
+The goal of this course is to provide an overview of system hardening for North American utilities—including all of the information needed to develop a hardening strategy such as selecting hardening tactics, and design a system hardening plan that has a high likelihood of receiving favorable cost recovery treatment by regulators.